 - Must require an internet connection to view the images

-- Requires a publicly facing web storage, such as your company's web directory or an alternative image hosting site such as OneDrive or Google Drive.
+- Requires a publicly facing web storage, such as your company's web directory, or an alternative image hosting site such as OneDrive or Google Drive.

-You need to consider how your customers view the emails you send them:
+It would help if you considered how your customers view the emails you send them: